decal/werdlists/INDEX.md

 exploit-info: Technical information on exploitation of security vulnerabilities
 file-extens: File extensions, i.e. the part after the period in a file name
 ftp-commands: FTP (File Transfer Protocol) commands as specified by IETF's RFC's
-glibc-code: Code taken from the source code of the GNU standard C library
+glibc-data: Data taken from the source code of the GNU standard C library
 html-forms: Data associated with HTML form mark-up syntax and the like
 html-words: Words not uncommon to come across when parsing HTML dialects
 http-agents: Software version banners for HTTP User Agents also known as browsers